oncomouse/slides/source/courses/engl354/day10.html.md

 > When scholars write about "space," they most often use the term metaphorically to describe the cultural landscape of laws, customs, and beliefs that form the geographies of our lives.
 (41)
 ---
+## Discussion Leader (Bekah)

+On page 46 Mountford asserts that the placement of women in un-intuitional, organic, domestic, and natural settings does not “suggest that these women preachers are without authority.”
+A few sentences later, however, she concludes almost the opposite - that their wisdom is “fleeting.”
+How do you think the domestic positioning of women, especially in Mountford’s example texts, affects their authority over their audiences?

+---
 class: big
 ## The Cultural